michurin/cnbot/doc/troubleshooting.md

 Why does `cnbot` behave is that way?
 Where are two crucial reasons:

 - Repeatable behavior.
-You script will word in the same environment on your laptop, on the dedicated server, from  ordinary user and from root.
+You script has to work in the same environment on your laptop, on the dedicated server, from  ordinary user and from root.
 - Security reasons.
 You have to specify `PATH` explicitly in your script.